 Here’s a question that a lot of Marlin clients ask: What’s the difference between MIG and TIG welding?

 A little confusion is perfectly normal.
-After all, both processes use electrical arcs to produce heat and join metallic objects.
-Also, both processes use an inert gas mixture to prevent corrosion of welding electrodes.
+After all, both MIG and TIG welding procedures use electrical arcs to produce heat and join metallic objects.
+Also, both processes use an inert gas mixture to prevent the corrosion of welding electrodes.

-But, there are some key differences between these two electrical arc welding processes, and when to use each:
+But, there are some key differences between these two electrical arc welding processes which affect when you would want to use on or the other:

 MIG, or metal inert gas, welding is a process that involves continuously feeding a metal wire into the weld being made.
 The consumable welding supply of the wire acts as a filler material to help join the two metal objects.
 This process is also known as GMAW (Gas Metal Arc Welding).

-TIG, or tungsten inert gas, welding uses a non-consumable tungsten electrode to run a current through the metals being joined and may or may not use a filler metal for the welding supply.
-Another name for this process is GTAW (Gas Tungsten Arc Welding).
+TIG, or tungsten inert gas, welding is also known as GTAW (Gas Tungsten Arc Welding).
+TIG welder parts include a non-consumable tungsten electrode that runs a current through the metals being joined, a computerized controller for timing welding operations, and a robotic arm assembly for moving the welding tip into place.
+Unlike MIG welding, the TIG welding procedure may or may not use a filler metal for the welding supply.

 Comparing MIG and TIG Welding Based on Material Thickness